eman7blue/numismatic-archeology/README.md

 ## Info

 Still a WIP.
-Basically adding some collectable coins to the loot tables for sussy sand for flavor.
+Basically adding some collectable coins to the sussy sand loot tables for flavor.